How to Be a Responsible Tourist: 30 Ethical Travel Tips

 Take the case involving an illegal attempt to visit the tribal community of India’s North Sentinel Island.
 The place is one of the world’s forbidden islands.
 The Sentinelese get violent and attack you if you try to visit.

-If there’s no infrastructure for visitors, that’s a huge red flag.
-Talk to people to find out whether tourists are welcome before venturing too far away from the tried-and-trodden path.
+When planning your trip, find out whether tourists are welcome before you venture too far away from the tried-and-trodden path.

-5) Fly less
+4) Fly less

 Oh, the ugly truth.
 Flying is among the most environmentally damaging ways to travel.